-Under Delaware laws, all employees are entitled to a thirty minutes meal break after the first two hours and before the last two hours of work if they are scheduled to work at least seven and a half hours per day.
+Under Delaware laws, all employees are entitled to a 30-minute meal break after the first two hours and before the last two hours of work if they are scheduled to work at least seven and a half hours per day.

 The meal period requirement does not apply to the following employees: